Baltic Fleet: Formation and Great Northern War

 During the Great Northern War, the Baltic Fleet assisted in taking Viborg, Tallinn, (Estonia), Riga, (Latvia), the West Estonian archipelago (Moonsund archipelago), Helsinki, (Finland), and Turku.
-The first claimed victories of the new Imperial Russian Navy were the Gangut (Swedish: Hangöudd) in 1714 and, arguably, the Grengam (Swedish: Ledsund) in 1720.
-From 1715, the English Royal Navy intervened in the Baltic Sea on behalf of the German principality of Hanover, (dynastic home of the current British monarchy) and more or less in a tacit alliance with Russia.
+The Russian Navy won an important victory over the Swedes at the Battle of Gangut (Swedish: Hangöudd) in 1714.
+The victory ushered in Russian naval superiority over the Swedes in the Baltic for the remainder of the war.
+Another less decisive engagement took place at Grengam (Swedish: Ledsund) in 1720.
+From 1715, the British Royal Navy intervened in the Baltic Sea on behalf of the German principality of Hanover, (dynastic home of the current British monarchy) and more or less in a tacit alliance with Russia.

 During the concluding stages of the war, the Russian fleet would land troops along the Swedish coast to devastate coastal settlements.
 However, after the death of King Charles XII, the Royal Navy would rather protect Swedish interests after a rapprochement between the Kingdom of Sweden and King George I. A Russian attempt to reach the Swedish capital of Stockholm was checked at the Battle of Stäket in 1719.
-The losses suffered by the Russian Navy at the Grengam in 1720, as well as the arrival of a Royal Navy squadron under Admiral John Norris, also prevented further operations of any greater scale before the war ended in 1721.
+The losses suffered by the Russian Navy at the Grengam in 1720, as well as the arrival of a Royal Navy squadron under Admiral John Norris in 1715, also prevented further operations of any greater scale before the war ended in 1721.

+War of the Polish Succession

+In 1734, during the War of the Polish Succession, the Baltic fleet (which included the 100-gun first-rate ship Peter I & II and the 32-gun frigates Russia and Mitau) under Thomas Gordon proved instrumental in deciding the Siege of Danzig in Russia's favor.
+Although the Mitau was captured by the French Navy, French intervention in the war failed to prevent the fall of the city to the Russians.
+The French lost the frigate Brilliant and the Russians were successful in ensuring that their claimant, August III, ascended to the Polish throne.

+Seven Years War

+During the "Seven Years' War", (1756–1763), the Russian Baltic Sea fleet was active on the Pomeranian coast of northern Germany and Prussia, helping the infantry to take Memel in 1757 and Kolberg in 1761.
+The Øresund was blockaded in order to prevent the British Navy from entering the Baltic sea.
+However, Russia's hard won gains were surrendered when the Empress Elizabeth died and her successor, Peter III, made peace with Prussia in 1762 and withdrew Russia from the war.